MustafaIsmaill/gps_road_estimation/road_info_osm_extract/README.md

 3. in the file "gps_road_estimation/road_info_osm_extract/scripts/extract_road_info.py", rename the "node_name" and change the "publish_rate" variables to match your needs (optional).
 4. from the terminal run the following command `$ roslaunch road_info_osm_extract road_info_osm_extract.launch`
 5. subscribe to the "/road_info" topic to receive the road information
+6. subscribe to the "/road_points" topic to receive the XY points of the map

 ##**Package Inputs:**